krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 [^-not-exclusive]: This is not to imply that all these criteria are strictly required to apply the presence calculus.
-There are lots of theoretical reasons to believe that the ideas here generalize well beyond this, but starting with these criteria gives us a well defined set of problems for which we can _provably guarantee_ that the machinery here will provide useful insights.
+There are lots of theoretical reasons to believe that the ideas here generalize well beyond this, but starting with these criteria gives us a well-defined set of problems for which we can _provably guarantee_ that the machinery here will provide useful insights.
 Understanding what happens as we relax one or more of these requirements is an ongoing research activity - both in practical application contexts and in developing the mathematical theory further.

-- The measured value of the signal is a _non-negative_ real number that varies continuously over time—i.e., we are measuring the *presence* of a property in the system.
+- The measured value of the signal is a real number that varies continuously over time—thatis, we are measuring the *presence contribution* of a property in the system.
 - The "signal" in the system property lies in the _accumulation_ of its value— both the magnitude and the duration for which it is observed are meaningful.
-- The value at any given time can be expressed as the _sum_ of _non-negative_ values from a countable set of time-varying functions (also signals) over a fixed domain.
+- The value at any given time can be expressed as the _sum_ of values from a countable set of time-varying functions (also signals) over a fixed domain.
-- Each contributing function is measurable over finite intervals, meaning its Lebesgue integral exists and is finite over any _finite_ interval.
+- Each contributing function is measurable over finite intervals, meaning the Lebesgue integral of its absolute value exists and is finite on every _finite_ interval.

 For practical applications, we also require: